upwebdesign/laravel-infusionsoft/README.md

 ## New in ^4.1

-Added ability to connect to multuple Infusionsoft accounts!
+Added ability to connect to multiple Infusionsoft accounts!

 ## Installation